singingwolfboy/netlify-home/_posts/2016-01-05-a-step-by-step-nanoc-on-netlify.md

 All your files will be copied by git to your online repository.
 Once it's finished, take a look at the repository online to check if everything went according to plan.

-Now we're ready to connect with netlify.
+Now we're ready to connect your repository to netlify.

 ### Connecting to netlify
 <a id="netlifystart"></a>